 Integrating the Simulation

 Running the simulation as a supplement to academic coursework is no different than any homework assignment.
 Once the simulation session is set up, Double Masters will provide an email with instructions on how to access the simulation.
-If the students pay for the access, they register and pay at this time via PayPal™.
+If the students pay for the access, they register and pay at that time via PayPal™.
+When the school pays directly, Double Masters will set up the details and work with the billing department.

-Double Masters will also provide support to the professor, as well as provide teaching notes and an instructor’s guide.
+Double Masters will also provide support to the professor, including teaching notes and an instructor’s guide.
+We want each of our professors to be successful and will support them throughout their simulation run.

 To learn more on how to implement the simulation into your course, or to schedule a web demonstration of the simulation features, press the button below and provide the following information: